hevnsnt/Awesome_Incident_Response/author.md

 </p>

-I have been the founder of many security-related organizations such as SecKC (seckc.org) and the Cowtown Computer Congress (c3kc.org) and have served as President of Kansas City's FBI Infragard.
+I have been the founder of many security-related organizations such as SecKC ([seckc.org](https://seckc.org) and the Cowtown Computer Congress ([c3kc.org](https://c3kc.org) and have served as President of Kansas City's FBI Infragard.

-Active participant in National Defense and Financial Services ISACs, M3AAWG, Women in Security, DEF CON, Black Hat, and various private threat sharing organizations.
+I have been an active participant in National Defense and Financial Services ISACs, M3AAWG, Women in Security, DEF CON, Black Hat, and various private threat sharing organizations.

-I am a big believer in “be nice" and "the harder you work, the luckier you get" If you really want to get on my good side, show me something you made. :)
+I am a big believer in **“be nice" and "the harder you work, the luckier you get"** If you really want to get on my good side, show me something you made. :)

 ## Work
 I am a co-Founder of [TRIFIDENT Advisory Service](https://trifident.com)